 - Pest Management: integrated pest management

-- Sustainable Communities: social networks
+- Sustainable Communities: partnerships, social capital, social networks

 Successful insecticide (IRM) and herbicide (HRM) resistance management (RM) in agriculture is contingent on the aggregation of insect and weed best management practices (BMPs) on the farm-scale to the landscape level.
 Endeavors such as this require significant coordination and collaboration across diverse sectoral boundaries in agricultural production, which invoke social, economic, and political forces to structure the incentives, norms, and rules regarding RM.
 Currently, these structures are largely designed to serve diverse farm-scale management practices, not landscape level.
 Therefore, research is needed to investigate alternative solutions that re-organize these structures towards the success of implementing landscape level BMPs.